Newcastle Great Park: Air

-The closest airport to Newcastle Great Park is Newcastle International Airport, which is located approximately 6 mi away by road.
+The closest airport to Newcastle Great Park is Newcastle International Airport, which is located approximately 6 mi away by road, or 2.9 mi as the crow flies.

 Bus

-Newcastle Great Park is served by bus routes 46 (operated by Arriva North East) and Quaylink Q3 (operated by Go North East).
+As of November 2024, Newcastle Great Park is served by the following bus routes:

-The 46 links Haymarket Bus Station with Gosforth, Regent Centre and Featherstone Grove (Melbury).
-The route operates up to every 15 minutes during the day (Monday to Saturday), and hourly on Sunday.
+The X46 links Haymarket bus station with Gosforth, Regent Centre and Featherstone Grove (Melbury).
+The route operates every hour during the day (Monday to Saturday), and with no Sunday services.

-The Quaylink Q3 links Wallsend, Walker, Ouseburn and Quayside with Haymarket Bus Station, Gosforth, Regent Centre, Great Park Park and Ride and Great Park Village.
-The route operates up to every 15 minutes during the day (Monday to Saturday), and half-hourly during the evening and on Sunday.
+The Quaycity Q3 links Wallsend, Walker, Ouseburn and Quayside with Haymarket bus station, Gosforth, Jesmond, Regent Centre, Great Park Park and Ride and Great Park Village.
+The route operates up to every 20 minutes during the day (Monday to Saturday), and half-hourly during the evening and on Sunday.
+There are also extra buses at peak times.

+The Q3 got brand new Yutong E12 electric single decker buses in 2022.

+As of September 1st 2024 Go North East service Q3 no longer serves Great Park and instead was replaced by Stagecoach North East X47 service giving passengers a link to Kingston Park, Cowgate and Eldon Square Bus Station.
+A new service 49 was also introduced to continue the link to Regent Centre, Gosforth High Street and Eldon Square Bus Station that was provided by the Q3 albeit with a less frequent service.

 Rail

-The closest Tyne and Wear Metro stations to Newcastle Great Park are located at Fawdon and Kingston Park, with Newcastle Central being the closest National Rail station.
+The closest Tyne and Wear Metro stations to Newcastle Great Park are located at Fawdon and Kingston Park, with Newcastle Central and Manors being the closest National Rail station.

 Road

 Newcastle Great Park is situated on the A1 road, to the north of Newcastle.
+The A19 is near the great park with links to North and South Tyneside.
+The A19 Interhange is at junction 80, only one junction up from the Great Park.
+The Great Park is also near the A696 road.
+This starts only two junctions away from the Great Park at junction 77.
+The A696 provides connectivity to the Airport, Ponteland, Otterburn and Rural Northumberland.